BradyStephenPrice/BradyPrice.github.io/README.md

 # BradyPrice.github.io

-Hey Brady the best farmer tech guy
+Hey Brady the best farmer tech guy but how do you do this theme